Forgotten Fire: Plot summary

-In 1915 Vahan Kenderian is living a life of privilege as the youngest son of a wealthy Armenian family in Turkey.
+In 1915, Vahan Kenderian is living a life of privilege as the youngest son of a wealthy Armenian family in Turkey.
 This secure world is shattered when some family members are whisked away while others are murdered before his eyes.

 Vahan loses his home and family, and is forced to live a life he would never have dreamed of in order to survive.
-Somehow Vahan’s incredible strength and spirit help him endure, even knowing that each day could be his last.
+Somehow Vahan's strength and spirit help him endure, even knowing that each day could be his last.

 Characters

 Vahan Kenderian- the protagonist of the story.
 Throughout the novel, Vahan goes through many difficult experiences before reaching the final destination Constantinople and relative safety.
 He runs away from Turkish soldiers, fakes deafness, and experiences family deaths.
-Growing up in wealth, Vahan’s life undergoes massive change as the text progresses.
+Growing up in wealth, Vahan's life undergoes massive change as the text progresses.
 After the forced separation or murder of those closest to him, the brutality facing Armenians proceeded to wipe out or estrange any possibility for connection going forwards.
 Despite this, he continues to find help and community in various figurest throughout the course of Forgotten Fire.